SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 A derivative of a more advanced technique, this was created to help teach up-and-coming suiton users the foundations of that jutsu, and help keep them alive until they were skilled enough to learn it.
 It creates a circular barrier of water around you, which surges up to protect you from... well, whatever convinced you that you'd need to use this technique.

-Chakra: 7 \+ G
+Chakra: 6 \+ G \* 1.5
 Speed: 8
 Seal Speed: 8
-Gallons Requirement: 12 \> 18
+Gallons Requirement: 6 \> 12

-Tags: Defensive, Interrupt
+Tags: Interrupt

-Effects: Make an Parry Defense against an incoming attack, with a Bonus of \+(G/3).
+Effects:

-If you meet or exceed the Attack's accuracy, the Attack is avoided as if you parried it.
+You parry an incoming attack with a Bonus of +(G/2).
 This works against Katon up to A rank, Doton up to C-rank, and all other Jutsu (including Taijutsu) up to B-rank.

 ## **Suiton B-rank**